kkmithrandir/strypes-ts/README.md

 This project is given as an assignment to provide automated tests for Strypes LTD website.
-The tests have been ran on and executed on the latest versions of chromeium
+The tests have been run on and executed on the latest versions of chromium

 ===TOOLS AND LIBRARIES & EXTENSIONS===